 The movement noted was progressive and advanced, and was attributable to ineffective, inadequate restraining to the bay window structure which has allowed the masonry columns to bulge outwards and the brick arch to spread and drop, cracking the brickwork above and becoming unstable and in danger of collapse.

-Action Wall Ties proposed remedial scheme was to provide a viable repair by introducing Bed Joint Reinforcement – beaming, fenestration lintel repair, lateral restraints, special diamond drilling for grout tie injection and resin bonded ties to reinstate the uniformity of the wall and providing restraint.
+Action Wall Ties proposed remedial scheme was to provide a viable repair by realignment and then introducing Bed Joint Reinforcement – beaming, brickwork arch lintel repair, lateral restraints, special diamond drilling for grout tie injection and resin bonded ties to reinstate the uniformity of the wall and providing restraint.

 We provided temporary support to the underside of the ground floor, then the underside of the first floor window brick arches, removed debris from the cracks and deployed AWT designed and developed realigning cramping equipment to realign the masonry elements, closing open joints and returning the arches back to a more level line with the adjacent brickwork, along with the masonry columns, and into a more upright line before proceeding with the proposed drilling and reinforcing.